In this guide

 For existing workers, it is also worth being aware that an industry credential exists as a separate pathway into the sector.
 An industry credential covers core care competencies and is recognised by many employers.
 The key structural difference from the Certificate III is that it does not require the mandatory 120-hour work placement — which for someone already performing that work every day is worth understanding clearly.

-For a full breakdown of how the two pathways compare — including what the accreditation difference means in practice — see Accredited vs Industry Credential: Which Care Course Pathway Fits You?.
+For a full breakdown of how the two pathways compare, see Accredited vs Industry Credential: Which Care Course Pathway Fits You?.

 How to Choose a Provider — and Why It Matters More for This Segment

-The same gap in publicly available data applies here as for any student: provider quality information is collected by the regulator but not easily accessible to prospective students.
+The same gap in publicly available data applies here as for any student.
 For existing workers, the selection questions are different:

-Beyond those questions, the same practical signals apply as for any student: check Google Reviews and Trustpilot for recurring patterns, call the provider and assess how directly they answer your questions, and consider speaking to a Coursely course advisor who has real working knowledge of providers and can give you a practical read on which ones handle existing workers well.
+Consider speaking to a Coursely course advisor who has real working knowledge of providers and can give you a practical read on which ones handle existing workers well — in terms of RPL rigour, flexible scheduling, and quality of delivery.

 Summary: What to Focus On